ZhaoW923/Mycenaean-Balkans-Bronze-Project/README.md

 - Open the `.qgz` files in QGIS.
 - Use Gephi to explore the `.gephi` file and CSV node/edge data.
 - Refer to the README files in subfolders for detailed metadata and development notes.
+- Check the final version of the scientific report `ZhaoW_ProjectReport_20250630` submitted for this project (PDF format).